-Since she didn’t have a great command of English, she couldn’t really explain what it was about so I ended up googling about the festival to properly understand what they were celebrating at the festival.
+It sounded really exciting and beautiful but since she didn’t have a great command of English, she couldn’t really explain what it was about.
+I ended up googling about the festival (Festival of the Flowers) to properly understand what they were celebrating at the festival.

-And I ended up finding out that lots of cultures shares this love of using flowers at their festivals.
+And I ended up finding out that lots of cultures share this love of using plenty of flowers at their festivals.

 Despite the language or cultural differences, every culture views flowers as symbols of beauty, purity and nature’s love.
 Not only that, since it’s grown all over the world, it’s easy for people to integrate flowers as part of their festivals, whether to celebrate beauty or wish for peace.

 Here are some famous flower festivals.
 (I imagine MamaWu would love visiting every single festival.
 I mean I would too).

 Festival of the Flowers, Medellin (Columbia)

 The Festival of the Flowers, or Feria de Las Flores, first began in 1957.